An Engineer’s Journey into Configuration Management: The Importance of Training and Certification

 Tags: CM Careers, CM Certification, CM Training, CMII, CMPIC

-In this month’s CMsights post we invited Lisa Fenwick, Vice President of CMstat, to share how configuration management CM training and CM certification became so important to her engineering career.
+In this month’s CMsights post we invited Lisa Fenwick, Vice President of CMstat, to share how configuration management training and configuration management certification became so important to her engineering career.
 Lisa writes…

 I was very lucky when I graduated college with my BSME.
 My first job was performing project management for a government contractor.
 A dream job for someone fresh out of school and I was eager to get going.
 One day the urgent topic was fluid dynamics, the next day was hardware design, and the following day involved mechanics of materials.
 I loved the variety and felt competent, especially when the challenge de jour required understanding of the core engineering disciplines I learned in the classroom.